zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

      - The order number.

-       We recommend that each order should has a unique order number.
-This will greatly simplify your customer support and your financial administration processes.
+       We recommend that each order should have a unique order number.

    * - ``lines``